ml-james/starling-roundup/README.md

 ###TODO:

-* Add ITs
+* Add IT for roundup action
+* Add endpoint to retrieve roundup goal at any time + IT
-* Add more unit tests - are they even necessary..?
+* Add some more unit tests (yawn)
 * Documentation ... e.g. postman collections and setting up with Starling API ...